Games & Quizzes

 /ˈpik(t)SHər/

 painting or drawing.
-Mental images of what some things are or looks like.
+Movies; films.
 To understand or imagine something.

 planned enterprise.
 Homes built in the US by government.
-To predict what will happen in the future.
+To show something on a screen using light.